GoogleCloudPlatform/monitoring-dashboard-samples/README.md

 1. Create the dashboard in the Monitoring UI (or even better, share one that you’ve already developed and used).

-1. Open the Dashboard and copy dashboard ID from the URL (the string is in the URL after the /monitoring/dashboards/custom/ ˆprefix).
+1. Open the dashboard and copy the dashboard ID from the URL (the string is in the URL after the /monitoring/dashboards/custom/ ˆprefix).
 For example, __10768789961894600977__ is the dashboard ID in the URL below:

     https://console.cloud.google.com/monitoring/dashboards/custom/10768789961894600977?project=sd-uxr-001&timeDomain=1h

 1. Use these commands to export the JSON configuration for your dashboard.

-    Frist, set your environment variables, replacing the following values with your values:
+    First, set your environment variables, replacing the following values with your values:

     *  DASH_ID with the dashboard ID copied from step #2
     *  YOUR_PROJECT_ID with your project id that contains the dashboard